david-grs/david-grs.github.io/_posts/2018-05-26-hype-development-suspicious-engineering.md

 The thing is, running this command took almost as long as the installation of my entire Linux distribution.

-For this small code generator, I had to install not more than **1066** dependencies.
+For this small code generator, I had to install no less than **1066** dependencies.
 So what kind of dependencies are we having here?
 Let's have a look.
 Here are a few of them:

   * *isobject* &mdash; 6 times
   * *kind-of* &mdash; 22 times